Goemai language

 Goemai (also Ankwe) is an Afro-Asiatic (Chadic, West Chadic A) language spoken in the Great Muri Plains region of Plateau State in central Nigeria, between the Jos Plateau and Benue River.
 Goemai is also the name of the ethnic group of speakers of the Goemai language.
 The name 'Ankwe' has been used to refer to the people, especially in older literature and to outsiders.
-As of 2008, it was estimated there were around 200,000 ethnic Goemai, but it is unknown how many of these are native speakers of the language.
+As of 2020, it is estimated that there are around 380,000 Goemai speakers.

 Goemai is a predominantly isolating language with the subject–verb–object constituent order.

 The language is considered threatened, which means that its adoption is declining, especially among children.
 Many are learning Hausa as a first language instead, which is used extensively in official and educational settings.

 Name

 The spelling Goemai originates from the 1930s.
-Orthographic oe stands for the mid central vowel ə, a practice that had been adopted by missionaries working among the Goemai in Shendam during the 1930s, such as Father E. Sirlinger.
+Orthographic oe stands for the mid-central vowel ə, a practice that had been adopted by missionaries working among the Goemai in Shendam during the 1930s, such as Father E. Sirlinger.

 Classification

 Genetically, Goemai has been consistently classified as a member of the Afro-Asiatic language family in the West Chadic A language sub-family.
-There have been attempts to apply more specific genetic classifications to Goemai beyond its membership in the West Chadic A language family, but these attempts have not reached consensus.
+There have been attempts to apply more specific genetic classifications to Goemai beyond its membership in the West Chadic A language family, but these attempts have not reached a consensus.
 Hellwig posits that Goemai is further included in the Angas-Gerka, Angas-Goemai, and Southern Angas-Goemai subfamilies, whereas Blench instead classifies Goemai as a member of the Bole-Angas and Angas subfamilies.
 Glottolog categorizes Goemai as a member of the West Chadic A.3, Goemaic, and Goemai-Chakato subfamilies.